teixeiras/ObjCOpensubtitlesAPI/README.md

 	-(void) opensubitleAPI:(OSubManager *) sessionManager subtitleDownloadFailed:(int) error;
 When the subtitle fails to download
 ####Init the Manager
-OSubManager It's manager.
-You can do all using this class.
+OSubManager It's the Proxy for all the features.
+You can do all operation using only this class.

 Example using blocks: